Policies, Procedures and Permissions

 Yard Duty Supervision

-The Camps, Sport and Excursion Funds (CSEF) is provided by the Government to help meet the educational needs of your children.
-To be eligible for CSEF, families must have a current Health Care Card.
-Full details are available from the office.
+The Camps, Sport, and Excursion Fund (CSEF) is provided by the government to assist families in meeting the educational needs of their children.
+To be eligible for CSEF, families must hold a current Health Care Card.
+Full details and application forms are available from the school office.

 Headlice

-At the start of each year parents are asked to fill out a permission form giving authority for head checks.
-If your child is found to have headlice you will be notified about the need to keep your child home un,l treatment has occurred.
-Your child must be treated before they can return to school.
+At the start of each school year, parents are asked to complete a permission form authorizing head checks for students.
+If headlice are detected, parents will be notified, and the child will need to stay home until appropriate treatment has been completed.
+Children must be treated before returning to school.

 Injury

-In the event of a serious injury or sickness at school, parents will be contacted immediately, or if unavailable, the emergency person listed on the child's file will be contacted.
-In the case of an emergency an ambulance will be called immediately.
+In the event of a serious injury or illness at school, parents will be contacted immediately.
+If the parents are unavailable, the emergency contact listed on the student’s file will be reached.
+In case of a serious emergency, an ambulance will be called immediately.

 Medication

-When a child is diagnosed as having an infectious disease they have to be excluded from school according to the guidelines set out in the Education Department Exclusions table.
+• Infectious Diseases: If a child is diagnosed with an infectious disease, they must be excluded from school as per the Education Department Exclusion Guidelines.

-If your child suffers from asthma or anaphylaxis you will need to have an up to date completed by your child’s doctor, and kept on file at the school.
-If your child has a potentially serious medical condition or allergy, please contact the office to discuss a Student Medical Condition Management Plan so that we can provide the best possible care for your child.
+• Medical Conditions: For students suffering from asthma or anaphylaxis, an up-to-date medical plan completed by the child’s doctor must be on file at the school.
+If your child has a potentially serious medical condition or allergy, please contact the school office to discuss a Student Medical Condition Management Plan.

-All money and notices sent to school MUST be handed in via the office by 8.45am.
-On occasions that money and notices are sent to school, eg. excursions, book club, etc. please put it in SEALED, LABELLED ENVELOPES.
+• All money and notices sent to school must be handed in via the office by 8:45 AM.

-• Punctuality - Please help your child to arrive at school on time.
-Late arrivals disrupt the class as well as disadvantage the child concerned.
+• Punctuality: Please ensure that your child arrives at school on time.
+Late arrivals disrupt the class and disadvantage the child concerned.

-• Absence Notification - If your child is absent from school for any reason please notify the school by phone, (51 741795), on the day or provide a written note upon their return.
-If you know that your child will be absent for an extended period, eg. family holiday, please notify us in advance.
+• Absence Notification: If your child will be absent, please notify the school by XUNO or phone (51 741795) on the day of absence or provide a written note when they return.
+If your child will be absent for an extended period (e.g., family holiday), please inform the school in advance.

 Safe Arrival and Departure of Students